 Apple is loyal to the 4 P's mix when it comes to marketing of their products for a long time.

 4 P's is the marketing mix consisted of products, promotion, price, and placement.
 Apple is one of the biggest brands in the world, with a grounded place on the market.
-They aren't ignoring the promotions of their devices, and neither should you.
+They don't ignore the promotions of their devices, and neither should you.

 You can see different approaches Apple takes depending on the channel they're promoting.
 It's simple, it's short, and it gives their customers insight into the benefits of having their products.

-When it comes to the promotion of your amazing products, the most common mistake we all do is, talk much about technical specifications.
+When it comes to the promotion of your amazing products, the most common mistake we all do is talking too much about technical specifications.

 Don't get us wrong, we're sure those are the ones that for sure make your products amazing.